 We know your time is tight with all the work on our platters No matter where you sit, just know that your voice is what matters

-Josh says, "The rap wasn't something we planned out in advance.
+Josh says, "The rap wasn't planned in advance.
 Embedding fun into our surveys is important to us.
-We were near the close of the survey and had strong participation, but we wanted to do something fun to carry us to the home stretch.
+We were near the survey's close and had strong participation, but we wanted to do something fun to carry us to the home stretch.
 Our idea was to do a mini rap video to help encourage participation.
 We have a lot of talented (or at least entertaining) rappers in our company, like JD Peterson (our CGO), so doing a rap felt like a way to build on the fun."

 Understand your employees with science-backed engagement surveys